By: Rocky Roden, Geophysical Insights, and Deborah Sacrey, Auburn Energy

 The PCA was computed in a window 20 milliseconds above and 150 milliseconds below the mapped top of the reservoir over the entire survey, which encompassed approximately 10 square miles.
 Each bar in Figure 1A represents the highest eigenvalue on its associated in-line over the portion of the survey displayed.

-An eigenvalue shows how much variance there is in its associated eigenvector, and an eigenvector is the direction showing the spread in the data.
+An eigenvalue shows how much variance there is in its associated eigenvector, and an eigenvector is a direction showing the spread in the data.
 The red bars in Figure 1A specifically denote the in-lines that cover the areal extent of the amplitude feature, and the average of their eigenvalue results are displayed in Figures 1B and 1C.

 Figure 1B displays the principal components from the selected in-lines over the anomalous feature with the highest eigenvalue (first principal component), indicating the percentage of seismic attributes contributing to this largest variation in the data.
 In this first principal component, the top seismic attributes include trace envelope, envelope modulated phase, envelope second derivative, sweetness and average energy, all of which account for more than 63 percent of the variance of all the instantaneous attributes in this PCA evaluation.

 Figure 1C displays the PCA results, but this time the second highest eigenvalue was selected and produced a different set of seismic attributes.
 The top seismic attributes from the second principal component include instantaneous frequency, thin bed indicator, acceleration of phase, and dominant frequency, which total almost 70 percent of the variance of the 18 instantaneous seismic attributes analyzed.
-These results suggest that when applied to an SOM analysis, perhaps the two sets of seismic attributes for the first and second principal components will help define different types of anomalous features or different characteristics of the same feature.
+These results suggest that when applied to a SOM analysis, perhaps the two sets of seismic attributes for the first and second principal components will help define different types of anomalous features or different characteristics of the same feature.

 The first SOM analysis (SOM A) incorporates the seismic attributes defined by the PCA with the highest variation in the data, i.e., the five highest percentage contributing attributes in Figure 1B.